mayurnagrale/obsidian-git-sync/Asp.net MVC/Asp.net mvc.md

 		    <p> @if (Model.Age >= 18) { <p>You are an adult.<p> } </p>
 		4. Layouts and Partial Views
 			1. Layouts: A layout is a shared template that wraps around multiple views, providing a common header, footer, and navigation for all pages.
-			2. Partial Views:Partial views are reusable components that can be embedded within other views.
+			2. Partial Views: Partial views are reusable components that can be embedded within other views.
 They help promote code reuse and simplify the organization of complex user interfaces.
 		5. View Models: To keep Views decoupled from the Model and to provide only the data needed for rendering the UI, Views often use View Models.
 		   <p> public class PersonViewModel { public string FirstName { get; set; } public string LastName { get; set; } }</p> ^50104a
 	 6. Strongly Typed Views:  This allows for compile-time type checking and reduces the likelihood of runtime errors.